2023 Solar Incentives Guide for Dunkirk, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these may include rebates, tax credits and more.
-Certain incentives are ongoing, while others are available for a limited time.
-Solar incentives may be provided by your county or municipality, or by the New York government.
+Some solar incentives are often also provided at the state and local level.
+Like with federal incentives, these can include tax credits, rebates and more.
+Some incentives are ongoing, while others may only be available for a limited time.
+Solar incentives may be provided by the New York government, or by your county or municipality.

 Next Steps for Installing Solar in Dunkirk